 Buy a home with a reverse mortgage.
-Using a reverse mortgage allows you to borrow against the equity in your primary residence with no monthly payments.
+Using a reverse mortgage allows you to borrow against your primary residence's equity with no monthly payments.
 However, there is a lot to consider with a reverse mortgage, so make sure you do your homework first.

 Look beyond the horizon.
 Looking outside the U.S. for your housing options during retirement can save you big – if you’re willing to live a different lifestyle in a different culture.
 Talk about a “bucket list” item.